 To see if you've been charged for Prime, check your bank and credit card statements for an unexpected £7.99 a month or one-off £79 fee paid to Amazon.

 Amazon says everyone who signs up to Prime gets sent an email informing them of the duration of the free trial, how to avoid continuing to pay Prime membership and how to cancel the paid membership if someone took it out without a trial.

 How do I cancel and get my money back?
 Here's what you need to know:

 I'm within the free trial period.
 In this case there's obviously no money to get back - but you can make sure you're not charged.
 Go to Manage Prime Membership*.
 Once done you'll continue to receive Prime services until your free trial period ends.
 Then your membership will end, and your card won't be charged.

 My free trial has ended.
 Go to Manage Membership* and click 'End membership'.
 If neither you nor anyone authorised to use your Prime account have used any Prime services since the trial ended, Amazon says you'll automatically get the £7.99 or £79 fee refunded.

 If you have unknowingly used Prime services, while it's harder to get a refund, it's worth a punt - contact Amazon*, explain what's happened and urge it to refund you.

 If you do have problems reclaiming your Prime membership charge and feel Amazon has handled your case unfairly, you can also let us know at firstname.lastname@example.org or post in the Reclaim Amazon Prime forum discussion.
-This is a story we'll be following closely.